claus-codes/tutorials/README.md

 ```
 The first part, [`console.log`](https://developer.mozilla.org/en-US/docs/Web/API/Console/log), is the name of a built-in function in JavaScript that lets us write, or *log*, to the developer console.
 It gets passed a single parameter: `String` value of `"Hello World!"`.

 The trailing semicolon `;` after a statement is *entirely optional* in JavaScript.
 Their use is recommended as code can break in unexpected ways when you do not include them.
-This tutorial includes them in sample code, but not in syntax examples.
+This tutorial includes them in example code, but not in syntax examples.

 [Lesson 3: Functions](#lesson-3-functions) is dedicated to functions, but for now think of a function as code that can be called with parameters.